• Home

 You can customize the layout, theme, and style of the dashboard to match your branding.

-What is a Report in Power BI?
+What is Power BI Report?

-What is the Purpose of Using Power BI Reports?
+Purpose of Using Power BI Reports

 To do this, they will need to use Power BI to: